-EN 17353:2020 Protective clothing - Enhanced Visibility equipment for medium risk situations This standard specifies requirements for enhanced visibility equip-

-It is standard specifies requirements for enhanced visibility equipment, in the form of garments or devices, which are visually signal ling the user's presence.
+EN 17353:2020 Protective clothing - Enhanced Visibility equipment for medium risk situations This standard specifies requirements for enhanced visibility equipment, in the form of garments or devices, which are visually signalling the user's presence.
 The user can be both passive and active during their use.
 The clothing intends to provide protection in medium risk situations in daylight and/or illumination by vehicle headlights or searchlights in the dark.
 For high-risk environments, see EN ISO 20471.
-If lifetime of a garment depends on usage, care and storage.
+The lifetime of a garment depends on usage, care and storage.
 Any alteration to the product, such as of the logo, shall not compromise the minimum areas required for each garment type.